Proud Canadian Company

 Reverse Mortgages

 Reverse mortgages are typically available for homeowners aged 55 or older.
 Like HELOCs, they use the equity in your home to give you access to up to 55% of the home value in cash on a tax-free basis.
 The maximum allowable amount will depend on the lender, your age, and the home’s appraised value.
 Loan repayments are deferred until you sell, move, or the death of the last borrower occurs.
-Reverse mortgages offer the benefit of being non-income qualified (NIQ) and are most suitable for older Canadians who typically have the equity but lack the income to qualify.
+Reverse mortgages offer the benefit of being non-income qualified (NIQ) and are most suitable for older Canadians who typically have equity but lack the income to qualify.

 Vendor Take-Back Mortgages

 Vendor take-back mortgages (VTB) allow the buyer to finance the property through the seller.
-The seller acts like a private mortgage lender; you would make regular payments to them instead of a bank as with a traditional mortgage.
+The seller acts like a private mortgage lender; you would make regular payments to them instead of a bank, as with a traditional mortgage.
 This can be ideal for those who cannot qualify for a mortgage.

 This type of mortgage can only be offered if the seller owns the property outright without a mortgage.
 Interest rates could often be much higher, and the terms could be shorter than typical mortgage options available through regulated lenders.